antaresproject/docs/docs/antares_concepts/components_&_modules.md

 #### Dedicated Configuration

-You can consider that the component should has its dedicated configuration which can be rewritten or just used to fetch some information.
+You can consider that the module should has its dedicated configuration which can be rewritten or just used to fetch some information.
 For example API HOST with possibility of end-point customization.
-Instead of storing this data in regular config file or as hardcoded, you can create a dedicated file named ```settings.php``` and place in inside the ```resources/config``` path in the component root directory.
+Instead of storing this data in regular config file or as hardcoded, you can create a dedicated file named ```settings.php``` and place in inside the ```resources/config``` path in the module root directory.
 The file looks like other configuration files, so it returns an array just like example below.

 ```php